 Soon enough, the reservoir will come back into view and you can decide to walk right alongside it before arriving right back at the reservoir intersection from earlier on in the day.

-4) Where to Stay in Manhattan
+5) Where to Stay in Manhattan

 There are so many different neighborhoods to choose from when visiting Manhattan.
-Below are some of my top choices for a few of my recommended locations in the city:
+Below are some helpful articles to help you make the best choice for your trip.

 Have fun out there and safe travels!